pretix/pretix-docs/docs/tutorial/products.md

 We can safely ignore it for now because we will take care of adding products to quotas in the very next section of this article.
 That will make the warning disappear.

-On the next page, we have to adapt the "description" field so that it tells our customers what criteria they have to fulfill to get access to the discounted ticket.
+On the next page, we have to adjust the "description" field to inform our customers of the prerequisites for access to the discounted ticket.
 Our description reads:
 "This ticket is only valid if you provide student ID or member ID during check-in."
 We will then switch to the "price" tab and change the original price to the price of the standard ticket, i.e. €250.00.